plmwd/intern-log/README.md

 # Interned Logs
 This demo shows how to intern logs into unique IDs at link time by turning the log messages into byte-addressible symbol names overlayed at address 0x0000.
-Since the ELF header bits to the special `.logs` section are set to NOALLOC (adding the "(NOTES)" section attribute), the symbols are not loaded.
+Since the ELF header bits to the special `.logs` section are set to NOALLOC (adding the "(NOTES)" section attribute) the symbols and rodata are not loaded in ROM or RAM in the final binary.

 ## Requirements
 - arm-none-eabi toolchain